djalbat/occam-parsers/README.md

 ### Matching end of line tokens

 This can be done with the `<END_OF_LINE>` special symbol, which will also bind to operators.
-For example the production for theorem declarations in the Florence specification language:
+For example the production for axioms in the Florence specification language:

-    theoremDeclaration ::= Theorem parenthesisedLabel? <END_OF_LINE>+
+    axiom ::= Axiom parenthesisedLabel? <END_OF_LINE>+ premise(s)? conclusion

 ### Matching no whitespace